Knowing which end of a sword to stick ’em with is mighty important, and so is knowing how to take part in our campaigns. Here we go.

 To begin with, players must join one of six coalitions, each of which is led by an NPC called a figurehead.
 You can learn more about the story so far, the coalitions, the figureheads, and the campaign map on the Time of War and Realm of Battle pages.

 Joining a coalition gives you access to unique allegiance abilities, traits, artefacts, and a mechanic we call “desperate measures”.
-Desperate measures are gambits you will use in your tabletop games to either strengthen your own reporting power or weaken your opponent’s reporting power, which in turn impacts map control.
+Desperate Measures are risky gambits you will use in your tabletop games.

 Capturing locations on the map yields “spoils”, which players will use to unlock these traits, artefacts, and desperate measures.
 During the campaign, will be able to add as many traits and artefacts to your army as you have spoils to spend on them.
 Each location is worth a pre-determined number of spoils depending on whether or not your coalition successfully captured or defended it.

-Our morning blog updates will inform you as to how many Spoils each player has access to that day.
-Furthermore, some locations will unlock specific artefacts and desperate measures which are otherwise unavailable if your faction does not capture that location; this will also be listed in the update.
+Our morning blog updates will inform you as to how many Spoils each coalition has access to that day.

 As a player, you will be expected to play against opponents who are also participating in the campaign.
 You and your opponent will employ custom, event-specific Battleplans (coming April 19th!).
 After the game, you and your opponent will submit your results (major/minor victory/loss) to your NEO, and let them know where your battle took place on the campaign map.
 Your NEO will forward these results to us so we can crunch the numbers and generate the turn results.